martius-lab/teamproject-competition-server/comprl-web-reflex/README.md

 ## Run

-Some configuration values have to be specified via environment variables:
+The path to the comprl config file needs to be specified via an environment
+variable:
 ```
 # Path to the database
-export COMPRL_DB_PATH="/path/to/comprl/database.db"
-# Key that has to be specified to be able to register
-export COMPRL_REGISTRATION_KEY="12345"
+export COMPRL_CONFIG_PATH="/path/to/comprl/config.toml"

 reflex run
 ```